intel/intel-xai-tools/_sources/xai/index.md

 **path-explain**

-This library{{PathExplain}} explains machine learning and deep learning models models based on the author's paper{cite}`janizek2020explaining` and is well integrated with HuggingFace {{Transformers}} library.
-The library explains both feature attributions and feature interactions
+This package{{PathExplain}} explains machine learning and deep learning models models based on the author's paper{cite}`janizek2020explaining` and is well integrated with HuggingFace {{Transformers}} library.
+This package explains both feature attributions and feature interactions

 </details>
 <br/>